Coventry Building Society Arena: Coventry City

 The stadium hosted its first football match in August 2005.
 The official opening was performed by Dame Kelly Holmes and sports minister Richard Caborn on 24 February 2007, by which time the arena had already hosted a sell-out England U21 football match against Germany as well as a full season of Coventry City matches.

 The arena became the venue for Coventry City's home games at the start of the 2005–06 season, following 106 years at the Highfield Road stadium.
 The first competitive football match played at the stadium was against Queens Park Rangers on 20 August 2005, in front of a reduced (for safety reasons) 23,012 capacity crowd.
 The game ended 3–0 to Coventry, with Claus Bech Jørgensen becoming the first player to score at the arena.
 Hull City became the first away team to win at the Ricoh, easing their way to a 2–0 win on 24 September 2005, with both goals coming from John Welsh.

-The stadium has never seen a capacity 32,600 crowd for a Coventry City match but 2009 saw their highest attendance coming against Chelsea in an FA Cup quarter-final in 2009.
-The attendance was 31,407.
+The stadium has never seen a capacity 32,600 crowd for a Coventry City match, but 2025 saw their highest attendance to date, coming against Middlesbrough in a Championship match that saw 31,452 people in attendance.
+Coventry City won the match 2-0.

 In December 2009, the first hat-trick was scored at the venue when Freddy Eastwood scored three past Peterborough United.
 Eastwood grabbed two goals before half-time before Craig Mackail-Smith netted a brace in the second half to level the scoring.
 However, Coventry City secured three points in the Championship fixture after Eastwood grabbed the final goal of the fixture just a minute after Peterborough levelled.
 Freddy Eastwood remained the only player to have scored a hat-trick at the Ricoh Arena until Coventry City loanee Jacob Murphy scored a first-half hat-trick in a League One fixture against Gillingham on 21 November 2015.

 On 28 July 2011, a bronze statue of Jimmy Hill was unveiled at the entrance to the stadium after £100,000 was raised by Coventry City fans.
 He managed the club from 1961 to 1967 and was responsible for guiding it to the top flight.
 Despite this, Hill decided to resign as manager for a career in television but later returned to the Sky Blues as managing director before becoming chairman.
 When he died in December 2015, fans paid tribute by placing flowers and scarves by and around the statue.

 The quickest ever goal scored at the ground was when Coventry striker Dan Agyei converted against Northampton Town after 19.5 seconds on 4 October 2016.
 This beat the previous record scored by Reading's Grzegorz Rasiak after 27 seconds in 2009, when Reading defeated Coventry 3–1.
 Rasiak's goal still remains the fastest one scored by an away side at the stadium.